Loupeznik/utils/README.md

 Configuration and service files for Prometheus (monitoring system)

+### cloud_utils

+Scripts useful with emphemeral cloud machines (eg. Google Cloud Shell), mainly used for setting up the machine's temporary working environment and executing various scripts and tasks.

 ## Unmaintained or not very useful utilities

 ### mwRenamer